 - If you spend $60,000 or more on eligible purchases in a calendar year, you will be awarded an additional 15,000 bonus miles.
 That means you have the chance to earn 30,000 bonus miles per year without flying.

 #2.
 Up to 30,000 bonus Delta Medallion Qualification Miles (MQMs) every year

 Medallion Qualification Miles (MQMs) are points that determine your SkyMiles Medallion status.
 Accumulating more MQMs leads to a higher Medallion status (which can get you complimentary upgrades, mileage bonuses and other perks).
 Normally, you'd only get these miles by buying tickets and doing time in an airplane seat.
 But the Delta Reserve card lets you fast track your level:

 Those 30,000 MQMs get you Silver status (which requires 25,000 MQMs).
-In addition to upgrades on certain fares, you'll get discounts on Economy Comfort seats for U.S. and international travel.
+In addition to upgrades on certain fares, you'll get access to complimentary Comfort+ seats 24 hours prior to departure for U.S. and international travel.
 A unique benefit with the Reserve card is that you can also gift your MQMs to family and friends to help them reach their Medallion upgrade faster.

 - In any calendar year your eligible spending on your card is $30,000 or more, you will be awarded 15,000 bonus MQMs.